liamaxelrod/DIT356-Dentist-Client/README.md

 *MQTT*
 ## **Usage**
-permit dentist easy usage of the system to access their appointments, control their break time, access client contact information, and change/cancel dentist appointments.
+Permit dentists easy usage of the system to access their appointments, control their break time, access client contact information and cancel dentist appointments.
 ## **Authors and acknowledgment**
 Liam Jason Axelrod
 Adrian Niklasson